propeldata/terraform-provider-propel/docs/resources/metric.md

 ---

 # Resource `propel_metric`
 Provides a Propel Metric resource.
-This can be used to create and manage Propel metrics.
+This can be used to create and manage Propel Metrics.

 ## Example Usage